CouchCMS/Documentation/src/contents/concepts/on-page-editing.md

 ![](../../assets/img/contents/on-page-editing-9.png)

-You'll recognize that the editable region shown is the same as you see in the backend admin-panel.<br/>
+You'll recognize that the editable region shown is the same as you see in the backend admin-panel.
 A new image can be selected exactly the way we do in the admin-panel - the 'Browse server' button will bring up the image-explorer with all its related paraphernalia.

 The second non-text region i.e. the button text can be handled identically.